-The participant number and/or password may be changed in order to minimise the risk of unwarranted usage, e.g. upon staff turnover.
-The password and the participant number will be changed upon written request by a participant, or when they have been used by either part in such a way that the identity of the participant has been revealed.
+The participant number and/or user password may be changed in order to minimise the risk of unwarranted usage, e.g. upon staff turnover.
+The user password can be changed by the contract persons themselves on the web portal.
+The participant number will be changed by the Swedish Food Agency upon written request by the participant, or when they it has been used by either part in such a way that the identity of the participant has been revealed.